Default Options: Student Loan Blog Series VII

 Other benefits of loan rehabilitation include the removal of the default status on your defaulted loan, the default status reported to the national credit bureaus, wage garnishment, and any withholding of your income tax refund made by the Internal Revenue Service (IRS).

 Also, after rehabilitation, your monthly payment may go up from your agreed upon payment.
 Again, collection costs might be added to the principal.
 As for your credit report, the delinquent reports will not be removed from your credit report.
-However, you will be considered current on your loan, and you can begin to rebuild your credit as well as your finances.
+However, you will be current on your loan, and you can begin to rebuild your credit as well as your finances.

 Loan consolidation is also a good way to get out of default.
 It ties back to repaying your entire loan balance.
 If a lender is willing to consolidate your loans, then they will pay the balances of the other loans and take you out of default.
 Loan consolidation allows you to pay off the outstanding combined balance(s) for one or more federal student loans to create a new single loan with a fixed interest rate.